 Students who transfer to a course with a later academic year start date (including compressed first year courses) will be entitled to the remainder of the support in respect of the academic year of the course from which the student has transferred (in line with the guidance above).

-Students who withdraw from a course and go on to start a course with a later academic year start date (including compressed first year courses) will be entitled to full-year support for the new course, subject to previous study calculations.
+Students who withdraw from a course and go on to start a course with a later academic year start date (including compressed first year courses) will be entitled to full-year support for the new course.